TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 ## Build your application easily & efficiently with serverless containers

 [YouTube](https://youtu.be/MqPxzWqttJs)

+Answers the question should I use Lambda, App Runner or Fargate?
+Includes interesting details on App Runner internals and how that's reflected in the cost model.

 * Best tools for low concurrency vs high concurrency applications
 * Lambda best for low concurrency,  very spiky load, or high variance in work per request (scales to 0, very responsive, separate VM per request)